 The Bantu

-The last major group to arrive (excluding the numerically-small but all-powerful Europeans in the nineteenth-century), were the Bantu-speakers, the first of whom probably arrived some two thousand years ago.
-Bantu-speaking peoples in Kenya include three of Kenya's five largest tribes, namely the Kikuyu (largest, with 21% of the national population), the Luhya (third largest at 13%), and the Kamba (fourth or fifth largest, with around 11% of the population).
+The last major group to arrive (excluding the numerically-small but all-powerful Europeans in the nineteenth-century), were the Bantu-speakers, the first of whom probably arrived some 2000 years ago.
+Bantu-speaking peoples in Kenya include 3 of Kenya's five largest tribes, namely the Kikuyu (largest, with 21% of the national population), the Luhya (third largest at 13%), and the Kamba (fourth or fifth largest, with around 11% of the population).

-Other Kenyan Bantu include the Chuka, Embu & Mbeere, Gusii, Kuria, Makonde, Meru, Mijikenda and the Taita (these links are the same as those accessed from either the pull-down list or the interactive map).
+Other Kenyan Bantu include the Chuka, Embu and Mbeere, Gusii, Kuria, Makonde, Meru, Mijikenda and the Taita.